Menu

 Supporting Trans Rights

-This page is a dedicated space for initiatives in support of our Trans community.
-What you will see here are links to blogs & organizations.
+This page is a dedicated space for information in support of our Trans community.
+Below you will find links to legislative updates and organizations.
 The specific organizations linked here are doing the work on the ground in states that have passed anti-trans legislation & where we have NWSL or MLS clubs.
+At the bottom of the page, find links and information for several local organizations here in Oregon.
+We love these organizations and are able to support them regularly thanks to our members.

 No action is perfect in this truly horrible situation, but again – this is not over and won’t be for a long time.
 We hear that this is a priority for many of our members, and we agree.
 Visible support of trans communities and individuals is one piece that is very important, from all the feedback we’ve received.
 Another is money, which is a limited but vital resource.
 From outside the state, this is one of the best ways we can support, and it has always been something we are fortunate to do– both locally and in other communities– thanks to the dollars paid by our members.